dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-set-the-tile-size-for-a-tilebrush.md

 ---
-title: "How to: Set the Tile Size for a TileBrush" ms.date: "03/30/2017"
+title: "How to: Set the Tile Size for a TileBrush"
+description: Learn how to set the tile size for a TileBrush by setting the Viewport and ViewportUnits properties. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "TileBrush [WPF], size of tile properties"